 The nearby coast is chic and lively and many of the resorts such as Cassis and Hyeres are family holiday favourites, there is the Camargue too.
-Inland Provence offers quite a contrast, peace, tranquility, lavender fields and vineyards basking in the heat, pretty stone, semi fortified villages and monastries, Roman sites such as Pont du Gard.
-Much of it still appears like a scene from Jean de Florette, Marcel Pagnols epic film based on post war life near Aubagne.
+Inland Provence offers quite a contrast, peace, tranquillity, lavender fields and vineyards basking in the heat, pretty stone, semi-fortified villages and monasteries, Roman sites such as Pont du Gard.
+Much of it still appears like a scene from Jean de Florette, Marcel Pagnol's epic film based on post-war life near Aubagne.

 There is plenty to do in Provence and the wonderful climate makes this an excellent place to holiday from Easter through to the October half term.
 To see what's on in Provence, holiday events and to see what to do view our more Provence information section.

-There are regular direct flights to Marseilles (MRS) airport, serviced by British airways and Easyjet, which is within two hours drive of most of our villas in Provence.
-Nice (NCE) which is serviced by Easyjet, bmibaby and Jet2 and Nimes (FNI) where Ryanair operate are also options as is Montpellier (MPL) which has flights from Ryanair and Easyjet.
+There are regular direct flights to Marseilles (MRS) airport, serviced by British Airways and Easyjet, which is within two hours drive of most of our villas in Provence.
+Nice (NCE) which is serviced by Easyjet, Bmibaby and Jet2 and Nimes (FNI) where Ryanair operates are also options as is Montpellier (MPL) which has flights from Ryanair and Easyjet.

 The climate in Provence is perfect for a holiday in the sun as it tends to be nice and warm from early May to the end of October.
 There is generally very little rainfall during the summer months.
 You do need to be careful with small children as temperatures get pretty hot in July and August.
 A swimming pool at your Provence villa certainly comes in handy!

-The warm Mediterranean sea is excellent for watersports, particularly sailing and diving, which are very popular.
-Inland there are lovely walks and mountain biking.
+The warm Mediterranean sea is excellent for water sports, particularly sailing and diving, which are very popular.
+Inland there is lovely walks and mountain biking.
 The geographic variety means there is a wide range of sports and outdoor activities in Provence.

 When it comes to shopping Aix en Provence and Avignon are the top spots in Provence.
 Both have beautiful historical centres with a myriad of small streets with boutique shops as well as mainstream shops.